How will we know what’s going on at the camp?

-In the case of an emergency, you will be able to contact your child via the Instructors’ phones, and vice versa.
+In the case of an emergency, you will be able to contact your child via the Instructors’ phones (details listed above), and vice versa.
 If someone is really homesick and we think a quick call will help them settle, then of course we’ll let them do that.

 We’ll post updates and (where signal allows) pictures on our blog.
-We aim to do this on at least the first night but please try and assume that no news is good news!
-Sometimes we are so busy running the expedition and looking after the group that we don’t have time to organise blog posts too.
+We aim to do this on at least the first night and the third night.
 Once we get back we’ll post a full de-brief with lots of photographs.

 This is my child’s first trip away from home, will they be alright?

 Of course everyone reacts differently, but in the vast majority of cases there will be absolutely no problems – they’ll be too busy having fun!
 The Leaders on the trip all have lots of experience of being with children when they’re away from home.
 In fact, we often find that the parents are the ones who find it hardest, and the children have a brilliant time and don’t give it a second’s thought.